-1. Investigator

-A PI could perform the monitoring function, if the study involves a small number of subjects; the study is conducted only at one site; and the range of possible study events that could have an important impact on the risks and benefits of research participants is narrow.
-In such cases, continuous monitoring of events by the PI, and prompt reporting to the IRB and when applicable, the FDA, NIH, or others, may be adequate.
+- Principal Investigator (PI): A PI could perform the monitoring function, if the study involves a small number of subjects, the study is conducted only at one site, and the range of possible study events that could have an important impact on the risks and benefits of research participants is narrow. - a.
+In such cases, continuous monitoring of events by the PI, and prompt reporting to the IRB and when applicable, the US Food & Drug Administration (FDA), National Institute of Health (NIH), or others, may be adequate. - 2.
+Monitor/Monitoring Group: A qualified and objective individual or group not directly involved with the design and conduct of the study (e.g. safety officer, designated medical monitor or monitoring group) could perform the monitoring function, if the study is a clinical trial that involves the following endpoints that are not serious irreversible events: - a.
+An intervention (i.e., to relieve symptoms) that is not high risk and the effects would not generally be so compelling as to ethically warrant early termination for effectiveness: - b.
+Short term treatments where effects are evaluated over periods of a few days to a few months; and - c.
+A smaller number of subjects where the study is completed quickly, and the risk can be adequately assessed through simple comparisons.

-2. Monitor/Monitoring Group

-A qualified and objective individual or group not directly involved with the design and conduct of the study (i.e., safety officer, designated medical monitor or monitoring group) could perform the monitoring function, if the study is a clinical trial that involves the following:

-Endpoints that are not serious irreversible events;

-- An intervention (i.e., to relieve symptoms) that is not high risk and the effects would not generally be so compelling as to ethically warrant early termination for effectiveness; - Short term treatments where effects are evaluated over periods of a few days to a few months; and - A smaller number of subjects where the study is completed quickly, and the risk can be adequately assessed through simple comparisons.